beetbox/audioread/README.rst

 Version History
 ---------------

+3.0.0
+  Drop support for Python 2 and older versions of Python 3.
+The library now requires Python 3.6+.

 2.1.9
-  Work correctly with GStreamer 1.18 and later (thanks to @ssssam)
+  Work correctly with GStreamer 1.18 and later (thanks to @ssssam).

 2.1.8
   Fix an unhandled ``OSError`` when FFmpeg is not installed.